Updated: June 2, 2025

 Foreigners can freely purchase property in Cascais or anywhere in Portugal.
 Key legal requirements include obtaining a Portuguese tax number (NIF), and it’s recommended to open a Portuguese bank account to reduce transaction costs.
 To ensure a smooth and successful buying process, it’s advisable to work with a real estate lawyer in Portugal and a real estate agent.

-To find a reliable real estate agent in Cascais, Portugal, seek out agents with positive reviews, local expertise, and proper certifications.
+To find a reliable real estate agent when looking for houses for sale in Cascais, Portugal, seek out agents with positive reviews, local expertise, and proper certifications.
 Recommendations from friends, family, and expat communities are invaluable for identifying top real estate agencies.
 Additionally, consider companies that have experience assisting expats in similar situations to your own.

 Yes, there are more than fifteen banks in Portugal that provide mortgages for foreigners in Portugal, with some of the best banks to offer financing including Millennium BCP, Novo Banco, Banco BPI, and Banco Santander Totta.